Egyptian Hieroglyphs and Machine Translation

 First Cross-Lingual Tokens Identified by Champollion

 The so-called "cross-lingual tokens" that Champollion identified are also the key to today's unsupervised NMT.
-Without parallel corpora, anything that connects the speakers' experiences to ours can serve as the clue.
-Champollion used the history, and today we shall use Arabic numerals.
+Without parallel corpora, anything that connects the speakers' experiences to ours can serve as a clue.
+Champollion used history, and today we can use Arabic numerals.

 Modern Cross-Lingual Tokens, from Wikipedia

 The authors of today's paper exploited the idea in a much wider context.
 In their previous work this year, Learning bilingual word embeddings with (almost) no bilingual data, Artetxe et al. propose to essentially learn every word in a language with this method.
 In this framework, we never use explicit rules to tell the machine years and months appear around numerals.
 Instead, we map each word into a continuous high dimensional space with the word2vec method, so that each word corresponds to a long vector (the authors used 300 dimensions).
 This representation vector is called an embedding because it is learned by inspecting the words around the word of our interest.

 After we have determined the embeddings of numerals in our interested languages X and Y, we can stretch and rotate the vectors to make them match.
 We shall let W denote the linear transformation that maps X to Y, and use the summed least square distance between XW and Y as the loss function.
 Then, any optimization method from gradient descent to singular value decomposition can be applied to find W. After that, we have two vocabularies with similar embeddings, and we can thus identify the nearest pairs and assign them the same meaning, just like how we assigned the meaning of years and months to the characters around the numerals.